pivotal/docs-tap/scst-scan/ivs-create-your-own.hbs.md

 # Bring your own scanner using an ImageVulnerabilityScan

-This topic tells you how to bring your own scanning using an `ImageVulnerabilityScan`.
+This topic tells you how to bring your own scanner using an `ImageVulnerabilityScan`.
 An `ImageVulnerabilityScan` allows you to scan with any scanner by defining your scan as a Tekton step.
-For more information, see the [Tekton](https://tekton.dev/docs/pipelines/tasks/#defining-steps) documentation.
+For more information, see the [Tekton documentation](https://tekton.dev/docs/pipelines/tasks/#defining-steps).

 ## <a id="sample-img-vuln"></a> Customize an ImageVulnerabilityScan